Sweat Records is an independent music store, coffee shop, and event space located in Miami, FL.

 Noon to 5pm Sunday

-SWEAT RECORDS is Miami’s indie music store, cafe and event space.
-Located next door to the legendary local punk venue Churchill’s Pub (est.1979), Sweat is much more than just a record store.
+SWEAT RECORDS is Miami’s indie music store, coffee shop, and event space.
+Located next door to the legendary local punk venue Churchill’s Pub (est.1979), Sweat is much more than just a music retail spot.

 After debuting to cheers all around, Sweat survived its first location being destroyed by Hurricane Wilma in October 2005 and moved into a small temporary warehouse space in the back of Churchill’s.
 Sara left in 2006 to be a full-time Public Defender and new partner Jason Jimenez came on board in 2007 to help usher in a new era and location for Sweat.

-In late 2007 Sweat moved into their current expanded and fully-stocked storefront located at 5505 NE 2nd Ave., with the building’s massive teal-and-white mural of alt music heroes making it hard to miss.
-Sweat’s third location also brought the addition of a multipurpose all-ages event space, a fully vegan coffee and treat bar, and cafe tables for users of the shop’s free wi-fi.
-The store offers a wide variety of new and used LPs and CDs, a curated selection of magazines, books, gifts, local music, books and t-shirts, as well as a full range of delicious coffee and tea beverages and vegan snacks.
+In late 2007 Sweat moved into their current expanded and fully-stocked storefront located at 5505 NE 2nd Ave., with the building’s massive teal-and-white mural of alt music heroes by local artist CP1 making it hard to miss.
+Sweat’s third location also brought the addition of a multipurpose all-ages event space and a coffee bar featuring handmade drinks.
+The store offers a wide variety of new and used LPs, turntables, headphones, record accessories, a few CDs, and a curated selection of magazines, books, gifts, and local music.

 In 2009, Sweat Records was honored to be a recipient of a Knight Arts Challenge grant from the John S. and James L. Knight Foundation.